The Future is Flowing: Novel seawater Purification Techniques Research

 This method stands out for its energy efficiency and low operating costs.
 This makes it an attractive option for desalination.

-Solar-Powered Desalination: Tapping into Renewable Energy
+Nuclear Powered Desalination: Tapping into Renewable Energy

 Unlocking the Potential of Biporous Membranes: A Closer Look